akauppi/GroundLevel-firebase-es/ci/README.md

 ><details style="margin-left: 2em"><summary>**Costs involved (and how to have none)**</summary>
 >
 >Storing Docker images in Artifact Registry has a cost.
-The free tier provides 1GB of free storage (July 2022).
-The image is slightly less than 500MB, so you can have two versions without inducing billing.
+The free tier provides 0.5GB of free storage (Oct 2022). <sub>source: [Artifact Registry pricing](https://cloud.google.com/artifact-registry/pricing)</sub> The image's "virtual size" is around 186MB, so you can have two versions without inducing billing.
 >
 >You may want to occasionally visit the [GCP Console](https://console.cloud.google.com/artifacts) and clear away earlier versions.
 ></details>